The degeneration formula for stable log maps: Introduction

 \subsection{Conventions}

 We refer to \cite{K.Kato} for the basics of log geometry.
 All log schemes will be fine and saturated and we denote them by undecorated letters like $S$.
 We refer to the underlying scheme by $\uS$ and occasionally, by abuse of notation, we also refer to $\uS$ as the scheme with trivial log structure.
 For $\uD\subset \uX$ a subvariety we denote the pullback of the log structure from $X$ to $D$ by $\shM_X|_D$.
-Since $\shM$ is used for monoid sheaves, we use $\shK$ to refer to moduli spaces, e.g. $\shK_{g,n}(X/B,\beta)$ denotes the moduli space of basic stable log maps of genus $g$ and class $\beta$ to a target log space $X$ that is log smooth over $B$.
+We use $\shM$ to refer to monoid sheaves and $\mathscr{M}$ to refer to moduli stacks, e.g.,~$\mathscr{M}_{g,n}(X/B,\beta)$ denotes the moduli stack of $n$-marked basic stable log maps of genus $g$ and class $\beta$ to a target log space $X$ that is log smooth over $B$.
+We will sometimes use the notation $\mathscr{M}_{g,S}(X/B,\beta)$ for some finite set $S$ that is used to label the markings of the stable maps.
 With few exceptions clear from the context, curves for us will be connected.
-Out of the $n$ markings, some may have prescribed contact orders to strata in $X$ and this is secretly part of the data of $\beta$.
-Also note that we write $\shK$ rather than $\overline \shK$ contrary to classical notation because log smooth curves already form a proper moduli space and we have no use for ever referring to curves smooth in the ordinary sense.
+Out of the $n$ markings, some may have prescribed contact orders to strata in $X$ and this is a part of the data of $\beta$.
 For a monoid $M$, we denote its Grothendieck group by $M^\gp$, similarly for sheaves of monoids.
-We set $M^\vee:=\Hom(M,\NN)$, denote by $M[1]$ the set of generators of rank one faces of $M$ and for $m\in M$, we set $m^\perp=\{n\in M^\vee| n(m)=0\}$.
-For a graph $\Gamma$, we let $E(\Gamma)$ denote its set of edges.
+We set $M^\vee:=\Hom(M,\NN)$, denote by $M[1]$ the set of generators of dimension one faces of $M$ and for $m\in M$, we set $m^\perp=\{n\in M^\vee| n(m)=0\}$.
+For a graph $\Gamma$, we let $E(\Gamma)$ denote the set of its edges.
+We work over a fixed field $\kk$ of characteristic zero.
+When we refer to \emph{a point}, it will be implicit that we mean a geometric point.